The Exatron Stringy Floppy

 The Stringy Floppy transferred data at 7200 bits per second, over 14 times as fast as a Model I cassette.
 At that speed, a 16K file only took 24 seconds to load.
 The Stringy Floppy had the additional advantage over cassettes that the continuous loop wafers never needed to be rewound or positioned.
 The wafers were packaged in lengths which varied from 5 feet to 75 feet, with the wafer length determined the amount of storage.
 For instance, a 20 foot wafer could store 16K and a 50 foot wafer could store 48K.

-Installing the Stringy Floppy was simple because the unit plugged directly into the I/O bus.
-The Stringy Floppy worked by filling a 2K hole in the Model I memory map with its own ROM.
+Installing the Stringy Floppy on a Model I was as simple as plugging the unit directly into the Model I I/O bus.
 The Stringy Floppy routines were activated by typing:

 SYSTEM